U.S. Ambassador Christopher Stevens and three other U.S. nationals are killed in the attack.

-December 18, 2012 - An independent review of the September 11 attacks on the U.S. mission in Benghazi is released.
+December 18, 2012 - An independent review of the September 11th attacks on the U.S. mission in Benghazi is released.
 The report cites "systemic failures and leadership and management deficiencies" at the State Department.

 Flashing Red: A Special Report on the Terrorist Attack At Benghazi is released by the U.S. Senate Committee on Homeland Security and Governmental Affairs.

 .
 Clinton acknowledges a "systemic breakdown" as cited by an Accountability Review Board but says that her department is taking additional steps to increase security at U.S. diplomatic facilities.

 about the terror attack in Benghazi, in which they claim former Secretary of State Hillary Clinton personally signed off on cuts in security at the compound, which they say would contradict her congressional testimony.

 on the attack, including two characterized by Republicans as whistleblowers.
 The witnesses include Mark Thompson, the acting deputy assistant secretary for counterterrorism; Gregory Hicks, a foreign service officer and former deputy chief of mission/chargé d'affairs in Libya; and Eric Nordstrom, diplomatic security officer and former regional security officer in Libya.

 May 8, 2013 - Testimony is given at a six-hour Republican-led House Oversight Committee hearing from State Department whistleblowers who had not previously testified, including details from Gregory Hicks who was on the ground in Tripoli at the time of the attack.